eurecom-asp/fair-gate/README.md

   --local-dir checkpoints/
 ```

-The checkpoint was selected from the `r=0.05` configuration:
+The released checkpoint corresponds to the final `r=0.05` configuration:

 ```text
 --css_target_ratio 0.05